vindarel/lisp-journey/content/pythonVSlisp.md

 - CL missed a package manager for some time behind other languages, that's now fixed.
 - I reckon CL is still quite hard for the web, it doesn't have a killer web framework (though maybe [Weblocks](http://40ants.com/weblocks/quickstart.html) soon©, an isomorphic web framework), hence no hype.
 - CL seems to be used for big, non-trivial projects, hence it gets no easy hype.
-- we have no entity doing marketing.
-We are seeing the Common Lisp foundation pairing with sponsors now.
+- CL has no entity doing marketing.
+We saw the Common Lisp foundation pairing with sponsors recently.
+- CL worked well with Emacs, Vim, CCL's built-in editor on macOs, LispWorks' editor (which has a free version), but this doesn't satisfy the masses.
+We now have more options, including Atom (very good support) and Eclipse (basic support).
-- other reasons: it may be hard (or harder than the concurrence) to grasp and getting started with, lisp isn't for everyone, it gets a lot of FUD, and has a so-called Lisp curse!
+- other reasons: it may be hard (or harder than the concurrence), to grasp and getting started with, lisp isn't for everyone, it gets a lot of FUD, and has a so-called Lisp curse!